rossana87/Project_3_Wanderlust/README.md

 #### MapBox

 * As a team, we decided to use an external API which is mapbox.
 I did this function with my teammate.
-When the user is on the single destination is able to see the map of the location as well.
-In order to do so, I had to register to the website, receive a token and create a function, which is inside a `try...catch` block to handle errors.
+When the user is on the single destination is able to see the map of the location.
+In order to do so, We had to register to the website, receive a token and create a function, which is inside a `try...catch` block to handle errors.
 The `map` constructor takes an object as its argument that specifies various options for configuring the map.
-Thanks to the database that we built in the backend, I was able to use the longitude and the latitude of the database, instead of using the ones from mapbox.
+Thanks to the database that we built in the backend, we were able to use the longitude and the latitude of the database, instead of using the ones from mapbox.

 ```js
 useEffect(() => {